If you’re short on time but really want to become a diver, the PADI Scuba Diver rating might be right for you

 What will you Learn

 The first step after signing up and receiving your study materials, you will need to read the Open Water Diver Manual chapters 1, 2, and 3.
 After you have studied and complete the knowledge reviews for each chapter, you are now ready for the 1-2 hour classroom session.
 The classroom is located in the Northeast are of Pensacola where will go over the the material you studied.

 Now the fun starts, you will learn and practice your new SCUBA skills in a pool.
 You will have plenty of time to practice all the skills you will need to move on to the Open Water Session to get your PADI certification.
 Don’t worry if you don’t get all the skills the first time, we will have as many pool sessions you need at no additional cost.

 Open Water Training

-This is where you put all of your skills you learned in the pool to work on your way to get Open Water Diver certified.
+This is where you put all of your skills you learned in the pool to work on your way to get Scuba Diver certified.
 You will spend about 3 hours in the water under the close supervision of your PADI Instructor.
-Depending upon the option you selected you will see fresh water or salt water environments, each has their own unique qualities so the choice is yours.
+Depending upon the options available you will see salt water or fresh water or environments.

 In the PADI Scuba Diver course, you learn to use basic scuba gear, including a mask, snorkel, fins, regulator, buoyancy control device and a tank.
 The equipment you wear varies, depending upon whether you’re diving in tropical, temperate or cold water.
 Your PADI Instructor will help you out on picking the proper equipment you will need during this course.